BlockchainCommons/zmigrate/docs/bestpractices.md

 ***[Export:] Break Apart Composite Data.*** If a single datum in a wallet contains several individual keys and values, they should be separated out before migrating them, even if they're related.

-* _Example:_ `zcashd`'s CKeyMetaData contains a seed fingerprint (uint256), a creation date (UNIX timestamp), and an HD/ZIP-32 Keypath (string).
+* _Example:_ `zcashd`'s CKeyMetaData contains a seed fingerprint (uint256), a creation date (UNIX timestamp), and an HD/ZIP-32 keypath (string).
 Those datums should each be individually stored when migrated.

 ***[Import:] Destroy ZeWIF Files after Importing.*** After importing a ZeWIF file, you should give users the option to destroy it, as it will usually contain sensitive information.
 An alternative is to ***Re-Encrypt for Storage*** as discussed below.